Add your promotional text...

 In fact, he was the first true agent in sports history, representing far more than Babe Ruth.
 Walsh's clients included Ty Cobb, Lou Gehrig, Dizzy Dean, Rogers Hornsby and Knute Rockne, to name but a few.

-Walsh was a marketing genius, skilled in obtaining top endorsement deals for his clients.
+Walsh was a marketing genius, skilled in landing top endorsement deals for his clients.

 Before becoming a Super Agent, Walsh started his own ghostwriting syndicate employing famous writers to pen books and articles attributed to sports stars.